Best TV for Hard of Hearing People

 Wait a bit longer?

-Maybe you’re okay with putting up the problem for a bit longer until there are better Bluetooth Audio devices on the horizon.
+Maybe you’re okay with putting up the problem for a bit longer until better Bluetooth Audio devices are on the horizon.

 Audio LE will make current technologies less ideal.
-These next-generation technologies will allow you to stream from any audio source, not just at home but in public places.
-Sometimes others just have to keep up with the noise for a while.
+These next-generation technologies will allow you to stream from any audio source at home and in public places.
+Sometimes, others just have to keep up with the noise.

 How useful was this post?